 Equity transactions.
-During the third quarter, Host issued 7.4 million common shares under its "at the market" offering programs.
+During the third quarter, we issued 7.4 million common shares under our "at the market" offering programs.
 The shares were issued at an average price of \$14.08 for net proceeds of \$103.5 million.
-Year-to-date, Host has issued 11.8 million shares at an average price of \$13.60 per share for net proceeds of \$158.2 million.
-Host may continue to sell shares of common stock under this program from time to time based on market conditions, although it is not under an obligation to sell any shares.
+Year-to-date, we have issued 11.8 million shares at an average price of \$13.60 per share for net proceeds of \$158.2 million.
+We may continue to sell shares of common stock under this program from time to time based on market conditions, although we are not under an obligation to sell any shares.